tosin565/Analysis/README.md

 - Who are the most valuable customers and what do they purchase?
 - Percentage of Sales Category
 - Total Revenue
+- Sales Person contribution to Sales by Total Sales & Percentage
 - Total product sold
 - Total Order
 - Daily Trend